egonw/blog/_posts/2007-07-13-inter-and-extrapolation-nmr-shift.markdown

 and Ryan wanted to make [a final statement](http://acdlabs.typepad.com/my_weblog/2007/07/final-note-on-t.html).
 Down his blog item he had this quote from Jeff, discussing the use of the [NMRShiftDB](http://www.nmrshiftdb.org/) as external test set:

-<ul><i>
-“Of course customers are really interested in how accurately a prediction program can predict THEIR molecules - not a collection of external data such as NMRShiftDB.”
+> “Of course customers are really interested in how accurately a prediction program can predict THEIR molecules - not a collection of external data such as NMRShiftDB.”
-</i></ul>

 I'm sure none of us knows what weird chemistry people are doing; we will never know what the overlap of the NMRShiftDB test set with the customer data set is.
 The quote suggests it is low, but we simply do not know.